 Effective September 18, 2003, the Company entered into interest rate swap agreements in the aggregate notional amount of \$50.0 million.
 The Company has designated the swaps as hedges against changes in the fair value of a designated portion of the Notes due to changes in underlying interest rates.
 Changes in the fair value of the interest rate swaps are recorded in earnings along with related designated changes in the value of the Notes.
 The agreements, which have payment and expiration dates and call provisions that coincide with the terms of the Notes, effectively convert \$50.0 million of the Notes into variable rate obligations.
-Under the agreements, the Company receives a fixed interest rate payment from the financial counterparties to the agreements equal to 8.25% per year calculated on the notional \$50.0 million amount, while the Company makes a variable interest rate payment to the same counterparties equal to the sixmonth London Interbank Offered Rate, ("LIBOR") plus a fixed margin of 3.45%, also calculated on the notional \$50.0 million amount.
-As of December 31, 2006 and January 1, 2006 the fair value of the swaps totaled approximately \$(1.7) million and \$(1.1) million and is included in other non-current assets or liabilities and as an adjustment to the carrying value of the Notes in the accompanying consolidated balance sheets.
+Under the agreements, the Company receives a fixed interest rate payment from the financial counterparties to the agreements equal to 8.25% per year calculated on the notional \$50.0 million amount, while the Company makes a variable interest rate payment to the same counterparties equal to the sixmonth London Interbank Offered Rate, ("LIBOR") plus a fixed margin of 3.45%, also calculated on the notional \$50.0 million and \$(1.1) million and is included in other non-current assets or liabilities and as an adjustment to the carrying value of the Notes in the accompanying consolidated balance sheets.
 There was no material ineffectiveness of the Company's interest rate swaps for the fiscal year ended December 31, 2006.

-The Company's Australian subsidiary is a party to an interest rate swap agreement to fix the interest rate on the variable rate non-recourse debt to 9.7%.
+The Company's Australian subsidiary is a party to an interest rate swap agreement to fix the interest rate on the variable rate nonrecourse debt to 9.7%.
 The Company has determined the swap to be an effective cash flow hedge.
 Accordingly, the Company records the value of the interest rate swap in accumulated other comprehensive income (loss), net of applicable income taxes.
 The total value of the swap liability as of December 31, 2006 and January 1, 2006 was approximately \$3.2 million and \$(0.4) million, respectively, and is recorded as a component of other non-current assets and other non-current liabilities in the accompanying consolidated financial statements.
 There was no material ineffectiveness of the Company's interest rate swaps for the fiscal years presented.
 The Company does not expect to enter into any transactions during the next twelve months which would result in the reclassification into earnings or losses associated with this swap currently reported in accumulated other comprehensive income (loss).